 My friend, Michelle, was pairing down her personal collection and sent us quite a few hardback books.
 She sent these:

 My daughter, Caitie Jolley, had an Usborne book party, and got us some difficult to find Spanish hardbacks.
 These are so appreciated.

 We greatly appreciate every single book that is donated to our project as it allows the parents of our NICU babies to feel a little more normal in a stressful situation and environment.
 Your kindness brings light and helps create positive memories.

 Read to a child today even if that child is you.

-Link to our NICU book registry if you'd like to donate books to babies in the newborn intensive care unit so their parents can read to them while they grow.
+Link to our NICU book registry to donate books to babies in the newborn intensive care unit so their parents can read to them while they grow.
 You can also donate gently used books to our project by sending them to me or to Angie.
 Email me for a mailing address.
 We can use both English and Spanish books.
 If you have a graduate of the NICU, or if you have a baby whose life you would like to honor by donating books to this project, let me know, and I can make a book plate with their name for the books you donate.